vincehacks/ReactJS/react-router/REACTROUTER.md

     a <Switch> component?
     4. Examples with the props passed to <Route>
     5. When a path matches the route, a match object is created, but where?
+    6. Match params, where are the rest of the props? accessing it how?

 #### What is React Router